thomasnordquist/nominatim-geocoder/Readme.md

 I needed a library which respects the [Nominatim Usage Policy](https://operations.osmfoundation.org/policies/nominatim/) and is capable of custom api endpoints.
 [Installing Nominatim](https://wiki.openstreetmap.org/wiki/Nominatim/Installation) itself is a pretty simple task and should be considered for a bigger workload.

-If you are familiar with docker, [nominatim-docker](https://github.com/mediagis/nominatim-docker) might be woth a look.
+If you are familiar with docker, [nominatim-docker](https://github.com/mediagis/nominatim-docker) might be worth a look.

 # Usage
 [Nominatim Query parameters](http://wiki.openstreetmap.org/wiki/Nominatim#Parameters)

-_Pro tip: In case of well structured data queries like `{country: 'de',  postalcode='10115', street='Somestreet XX'}` instead of `{q: 'Somestreet XX, 10115 Berlin'}` perform much faster_
+_Pro tip: In case of well structured data, queries like `{country: 'de',  postalcode='10115', street='Somestreet XX'}` perform much faster than `{q: 'Somestreet XX, 10115 Berlin'}`_

 ### Promises
 ```
 const Nominatim = require('nominatim-geocoder')
-const geocoder = Nominatim()
+const geocoder = new Nominatim()

 geocoder.search( { q: 'Berlin, Germany' } )
     .then((response) => {